On the (linear) convergence of Generalized Newton Inexact ADMM: Generalized Newton Inexact ADMM

 Various ADMM schemes in the literature can be recovered by appropriately selecting the parameters in \cref{alg-gen_newton_admm}.
 Let us consider a few special cases to highlight important prior work on approximate ADMM, and provide concrete intuition for the general framework provided by \cref{alg-gen_newton_admm}.

-\paragraph{NysADMM} The NysADMM scheme \cite{pmlr-v162-zhao22a} assumes the problem is unconstrained $M=I, N = -I$.
-We maintain this assumption for simplicity of exposition, although it is unnecessary.
+\paragraph{NysADMM} The NysADMM scheme \citep{pmlr-v162-zhao22a} assumes the problem is unconstrained $M=I, N = -I$. \citet{diamandis2023genios} have extended NysADMM to the constrained setting with the GeNIOS solver, which we will discuss more in \cref{subsection:NysADMM}.
+For simplicity of exposition, we focus on the original NysADMM for unconstrained problems.
 GeNI-ADMM specializes to NysADMM taking $\Theta^k = \eta (H_f^k+\sigma I)$, and $\Psi^k = 0$, where $H_f^k$ denotes the Hessian of $f$ at the $k$th iteration.
 Unlike the original NysADMM scheme of \cite{pmlr-v162-zhao22a}, we include the regularization term $\sigma I$, where $\sigma>0$.
 This inclusion is required for theoretical analysis but seems unnecessary in practice (see \cref{subsection:NysADMM} for a detailed discussion).
 Substituting this information into \eqref{eq:gen-newt-update} leads to the following update for the $x$-subproblem.

 \paragraph{Sketch-and-solve ADMM} If $M = I, N=-I$, $\Psi^k = 0$, and $\Theta^k$ is chosen to be a matrix such that $\Theta^k+\rho I$ is easy to factor, we call the resulting scheme \emph{sketch-and-solve ADMM}.
 The name \emph{sketch-and-solve ADMM} is motivated by the fact that such a $\Theta^k$ can often be obtained via sketching techniques.
 However, the method works for any $\Theta^k$, not only ones constructed by sketching methods.
 The update is given by